answer questions you have

 Residents are not allowed cell phones while in treatment.
 All electronic devices will be turned over to staff upon admission.
 There may be limited access with clinical approval for such things as retrieving important numbers or coordinating a departure.
 The same goes for laptops, again limited use may be approved by your counselor.
 Only approved MP3 players without camera capabilities or wifi are allowed in treatment.

-No. Mountain Peak offers detox included with our programming.
+Mountain Peak offers detox included with our programming.
+However, each individual will be assessed to determine detox needs prior to entering Mountain Peak.
 If you are currently in detox, please bring your discharge paperwork with you upon admission.

-No. Residents are taken to a local gym every morning.
+No. Residents are taken to a local gym monday-saturday.

 Mainly American Home style food: Chicken, pastas, and salads, vegetables, grains, vitamins, and other gourmet items.
 We have an excellent cooking staff that can accommodate almost any appetite.
 Residents have access to the kitchen for meals and snacks round the clock.
 Mountain Peak can also maintain special dietary needs for all residents including vegetarian, vegan, gluten free, lactose free, sugar free, and peanut free.